3-year-old attacked by dog in Mansfield

-MANSFIELD, Ohio– A 3-year-old boy was severely injured when he was attacked by a dog in Mansfield on Thursday.
+MANSFIELD, Ohio– A 3-year-old Mansfield boy was severely injured when police say he was attacked by the neighbor’s dog on Thursday.

 Officers were called to a house on Bartley Avenue at about 3:30 p.m. for a report of a dog bite.